 Contact us today to learn about fishing with Capt.
 Stu.

 Captain James Ray Cuda Scheer is fast building a reputation as possibly the finest, most successful captain on the Gulf Coast.
 Having lived in Cocodrie his entire life, he started fishing at 3 years of age.
 By the time he was 7 he was fishing on his own from daylight to dark.
 Cuda became the youngest full time captain on the Gulf Coast at 18; from then on, the rest is history.
 Cuda does it all, including bay trips, marsh trips, and night trips.
 Cuda's real love is offshore, whether its tuna or snapper, Cuda knows where and how.
 If there is a better or more successful offshore captain, he is not on this planet.

-At 48, Mike is in his prime with no signs of slowing down.
+At 53, Mike is in his prime with no signs of slowing down.
 A charter captain out of the Sportsman's Paradise for more than 30 years, Mike specializes in bay and marsh fishing.
-Mike's real expertise is in night fishing and he is simply the best and most experienced night captain going.
-He has built artificial reefs for trout and once he lights up his location, the trout and reds come calling.

-Mike is available 12 months a year, so if night fishing in the warm months is your bag, Captain Mike Ledet is your man.
+Mike is available 12 months a year.
 His catch records are all the proof you need for a successful trip.
 Pictures don't lie.
 It is a rare occasion when Mike doesn't limit out.

 Capt.
 Cory has been fishing and running boats since he was old enough to walk.
 Cory's dad, the late Capt.
 Alton Pitre, was one of the first charter boat captains on the Louisiana coast.
 Pitre Sr. ran the charter boat, Al-jo, out of Cocodrie, back in the 50's and Cory would go with him every chance he could.

 Capt.
 Cory worked with his dad in the summer months for years.